davidsday/go-tdd/README.txt

 By, the way, a hat tip here to the well written github.com/fzipp/gocyclo, which provides the code for determining cyclomatic complexity in Golang code.
-It took one import and exactly two extra lines of code to incorporate this feature into goTestParser.
-Previous to that I had been running gocyclo via a system call and grepping and awking the output before storing the result away for later display.
-And, of course, the user would have to install gocyclo on their systems themselves, adding to the barrier to usefulness.
+It is compiled directly into this plugin, so the user need not do a thing, except work on the complexity of his/her code.

-For now, I am just taking the go test -json output's word as to the number of tests run, passed, failed, etc, and we need to realize that the results are approximate.
+I am just taking the go test -json output's word as to the number of tests run, passed, failed, etc, but we need to realize that the results are approximate.
 When you write a test with subtests, go test counts the mother/father test in addition to all the subtests.
-Thing is, the parent test doesn't actually do any testing itself and to my way of thinking shouldn't actually be counted.
-Just don't be surprised if you think you have written 33 tests and 35 get reported.
+Thing is, the parent test doesn't actually do any testing itself and to my way of thinking shouldn't be counted.
+Just don't be surprised at counts that differ slightly from your counts, if you use subtests.

-I have also seen instances where vim-go reports [SUCCESS] when there actually were not tests run at all, or when tests were skipped with no notification to the programmer.

-To me, if a package has 100 tests, but 25 are not even being run, I don't want the tools to report that as [SUCCESS].
-If go test issues messages via STDERR, I want to know that.
-The fact that they were issued on STDERR is info I want to be explicitly told.

-Right now, vim-go reports [SUCCESS] when there are skipped tests test files with no tests and directories with no test files at all.
-It does catch and relay the message indicating there is no go.mod file in the directory though.

 goTestParser is designed to work alongside of vim-go, since, really, vim-go is my most important golang development tool.